ipelupessy/omuse-install-scripts/README.md

-This (temporary) repository holds the OMUSE releases in the Downloads section.
+This repository holds a collection of install scripts for OMUSE The OMUSE releases themselves can be found in the downloads section of the main OMUSE repository (https://bitbucket.org/omuse/omuse).
-Otherwise, its empty.

-The file omuse.tar.gz contains the latest OMUSE source.